-- Continue to expedite the review of projects that include affordable and special needs housing. - Complete Zoning amendments to support homeless shelters and other homeless services and housing initiatives and assisted living projects. - Complete Zoning amendments to approve new "objective design standards" for new housing to expedite and streamline the residential design review process. - Continue to explore new funding sources for affordable housing.
+- Continue to expedite the review of projects that include affordable and special needs housing. - Complete Zoning amendments to support supportive housing, homeless shelters and other homeless services and housing initiatives and assisted living projects. - Complete Zoning amendments to approve new "objective design standards" for new housing to expedite and streamline the residential design review process. - Continue to explore new funding sources for affordable housing. - Continue to review local zoning codes and local costs to build housing in Alameda to ensure that local codes and fees are not a constraint on housing development or on certain types of housing desired. - Continue to improve transportation facilities and services to support the existing and future population of Alameda.